html-graph/html-graph.github.io/content/modules/resize-reactive-nodes.md

 ## Resize Reactive Nodes

-To enable built-in resize-reactive nodes, ensuring that edges are automatically updated when adjacent nodes are resized, call the `enableResizeReactiveNodes` method on `CanvasBuilder`.
+To enable built-in resize reactive nodes, ensuring that edges are automatically updated when adjacent nodes are resized, call the `enableResizeReactiveNodes` method on `CanvasBuilder`.

 {{< code lang="javascript">}}
 const element = document.getElementById('canvas');